Compete with others and we become bitter. Compete with ourselves and we become better.

 What level is enough then?

-Usually purple belt.
-By then we have the ability to flow from one thing to the next.
-When one attack or escape fails, we intuitively move to the next; instead of being a ‘one-and-done grappler’ - try something and if it fails we’re done.
+By purple belt we have the ability to flow from one thing to the next.
+When one attack or escape fails, we can intuitively move to the next instead of being a ‘one-and-done grappler’.
+Or we can bring to bear a level of control over an adversary as to buy time to think.
+This gives birth to innovation and opportunity.

 Why did you continue after purple belt?

 Enjoyment, challenge, depth.
 I love learning.
 There is always more to learn in hand-to-hand combat.
 It has ceased to quit on giving back to me all these years.
-The more I put in to these arts over the decades I have been doing them, the more I give to others, the more the arts give in return.
-After diving into the punch bowl, I became lucid, not only realizing how important this pillar of training is in fighting, but how immensely challenging and fun it can be.
+The more I put into these arts, and the more I give to others, the more the arts give in return.
+After diving into the punch bowl of Brazilian jiu-jitsu I became lucid, not only realizing how important this pillar of training is in fighting, but how immensely challenging and fun it can be.
 The deeper I went the more I found that the style melded extremely well with my mantis boxing.
-I saw no choice but to continue on, forging a new hybrid of the two arts.
+I saw no choice but to continue on forging a new hybrid of the two arts.

 The mantis boxing style you teach is ‘bare knuckle’, ‘no-holds barred’?
-And your BJJ, you add strikes to your BJJ classes.
-These seem abnormal in today’s boxing and BJJ gyms, boxing with big gloves, or MMA gloves, and BJJ for sport, where striking is not allowed.
+And in your BJJ classes you add strikes.
+These seem abnormal in today’s boxing and BJJ gyms.
+Boxing with big gloves, or MMA gloves, and BJJ for sport, where striking is not allowed.
 Can you tell me why you do this?

 Have you seen this happen?

 Absolutely!
 I witnessed a 10 year old girl with no training dismember adult martial artists with decades experience using a simple groin kick.
-I’ve seen people naturally react to getting hit by throwing a hand up, and inadvertently poke a striker in the eye on their way in to hit the person.
-There is a popular meme in BJJ - “How do you turn a BJJ Black Belt into a Blue Belt…? - Start striking.”
-That meme does not exist free of cause.
+I’ve seen people naturally react to getting hit, by throwing a hand up and inadvertently poking a striker in the eye as they came in to hit the person.
+There is a popular meme in Brazilian jiu-jitsu about just that.

-What is your approach?
+Then what is your approach to teaching these?
 You enjoyed competition, do you train others to compete?

-If they want.
-That is a completely personal decision.
+If they want, yes.
+That is a completely personal decision for each individual to make.
 If someone wishes to go that route I will absolutely support them any way I can.
-However, overall in my coaching/teaching I want to train people to be effective at their art in any situation.
+However, overall in my coaching/teaching, I want to train people to be effective at their art in any situation, not just in sport fighting.
 More of a no holds barred vale tudo mindset if you will.

-Combat sports like western boxing, kickboxing, muay thai, BJJ, judo, wrestling, are they not effective?
+Combat sports such as western boxing, kickboxing, muay thai, BJJ, judo, wrestling, are they not effective in real self-defense situations?
 People do fight with those outside of the arena and successfully defend themselves, correct?

 Yes.
 Absolutely.
 And yet, martial artists do routinely get into problems using their skills in non-competition situations.
 Sport is excellent for taking things to a level we often can’t reach otherwise.
-Specialized sports such as boxing for strikes, muay thai, or tae kwon do for kicks, judo for throwing, are all exceptional arts.
-Through them, we can take our skills to an exceptionally high level due to their focus on a single pillar of fighting.
+Specialized sports such as boxing for strikes, muay thai or tae kwon do for kicks, judo or shuai jiao for throwing, are all exceptional arts.
+Through them we can take our skills to an exceptionally high level due to their focus on a single pillar of fighting.

 You used that word ‘pillar’ before.
 What do you mean by pillar?

-A pillar being a modality of hand-to-hand combat - grappling/wrestling (throws, trips, takedowns), kicking, striking, submissions (chokes and joint locks), and ground fighting such as wrestling or jiu-jitsu.
+A pillar being a specific modality of hand-to-hand combat - grappling/wrestling (throws, trips, takedowns), kicking, striking, submissions (chokes and joint locks), and ground fighting such as wrestling or jiu-jitsu.
 Each of these are arts in and of themselves.
+Or rather—a pillar of fighting.

-This is also not new.
-Genghis Khan would measure his soldiers using the 3 manly acts - archery, horseback riding, and ‘wrestling’.
-The wrestling excluded striking, knees, elbows, biting, etc. for the same reasons we have today.
+Highlight another example from history, Genghis Khan would measure his soldiers using the 3 manly acts - archery, horseback riding, and ‘wrestling’.
+The wrestling excluded striking, knees, elbows, biting, etc. for the same reasons we have today, but it was a way his troops could work their hand-to-hand combat skills in the advent they found themselves without a weapon, or too close to use it.

 What are some of the drawbacks to modern striking combat sports in your eyes?

 Gloves and wraps create weak wrists ripe for injury.
-They put us in the mindset that we can full power punch another human in the skull without breaking our own hand.
-Are we wearing gloves/wraps when we are out with friends?
+They put us in the mindset that we can punch another human in the skull with full power, without breaking our own hand.
+Something I think about - are we wearing gloves/wraps when we are out with friends?
 Do we stop and wrap up before walking to the car after a movie with our kids, or leaving dinner with a significant other?
 Gloves are a crutch.

-What about ground fighting, or grappling in general?
+What about ground fighting, or grappling in general.
+Any drawbacks?

 Yes, and it can be.
 It is phenomenal!
 It has so much to offer people.
-And any training gives people hope that they can survive.
-Sometimes that bit of hope is enough.
-Yet, spending years and years in a ‘competition rule-based mindset’ without ever training to strike, to defend strikes, to rip ears, gouge eyes, crush the throat, hit the groin, or snap someone’s fingers, or having someone try to do that to us, or using a weapon on us; we lack the tools we may absolutely need in a real world non-combat sport situation to survive.
+And any training that gives people hope that they can survive, is powerful.
+Sometimes that bit of hope, the will to survive, is enough to get them out of a bad situation.
+Yet, spending years and years in a ‘competition rule-based mindset’ without ever training to strike, to defend strikes, to rip ears, gouge eyes, crush the throat, hit the groin, or snap someone’s fingers, or having someone try to do any of that to us, or them using a weapon on us; is a weakness.
+We lack the tools we may absolutely need in a real world non-combat sport situation to survive.

 Untrained people strike (flail), scratch, bite, pinch, & headbutt.
+They use what they know.
 In my opinion, what good are years of martial arts training if they can be dismembered by a novice that uses schoolyard fighting methods?

 Isn’t this type of training dangerous?
 Bare knuckle!
 No holds barred!
 Grappling with strikes!
 I mean, is it hard to train this way without people getting hurt?

 There are challenges to it for sure.
 But these are easily conquered with solid training methods, a good atmosphere, and above all else, an amazing group of people to train with!
-Those are key.
+These are all key.

 What do you do for fun?